ying-tang/help-documentation/_userdocs/Mitaka_CLI_notes.md

 ```
 $ keystone net -list  #not working
 ```
 There is a workaround using the Sensu `stackrc` file (`/etc/sensu/stackrc`) because that file still is configured to use the Keystone v2 API.
-Please reach out to engineering if you find yourself needing to use this workaround.
+Please reach out to Blue Box Support if you find yourself needing to use this workaround.